t3l3machus/PowerShell-Obfuscation-Bible/README.md

 ```

 ## Substitute Commands
 You can always look for commands or even whole code blocks in a script that you can substitute with components that have the same/similar functionality.
-In the following classic reverse shell script, you can see the `pwd` command is used to retrieve the current working directory and reconstruct the shell's prompt value:
+In the following classic reverse shell script, the `pwd` command is used to retrieve the current working directory and reconstruct the shell's prompt value:
 ![image](https://user-images.githubusercontent.com/75489922/231549917-26ec7969-f2ea-4fbc-ae00-931e92947064.png)

 The `(pwd).Path` part can be replaced by the following weird, unorthodox little script and although it includes `pwd` it does server our purpose of breaking the signature while maintaining the functionality of the script: